 - Multiple entrance and exit points which give students options for training in short increments, stop out to work and develop professional experience, and return to school to gain another credential,

 - A learning framework that provides students with the basic reading, writing and math skills they need to succeed in a college setting through contextualized courses, and

 - Student services, such as pathway and career coaching, to take full advantage of accelerated, flexible and technology-enabled programs.

-MoHealthWINs is a three-year grant program that will be available through September 30, 2014, and provide foundational training for two career pathways: Medical Therapeutics and Health Informatics.
+MoHealthWINs was a three-year grant program available through September 30, 2014, and provided foundational training for two career pathways: Medical Therapeutics and Health Informatics.